-Melbourne Declaration on Educational Goals for Young Australians, Ministerial Council on Education, Employment, Training and Youth Affairs, December 2008
+Melbourne Declaration on Educational Goals for Young Australians, Ministerial Council on Education, Employment, Training and Youth Affairs, December 2008.

-TEACHING DRUG EDUCATION IN THE EARLY YEARS
+TEACHING DRUG EDUCATION IN THE MIDDLE YEARS

-- Poisonings continue to be a cause of child hospitalisation in Western Australia.
-Education about the safe use and storage of medicines and hazardous substances is not only important but age appropriate content for early childhood students. - A drug is defined as any substance which, when taken into the body, alters its function physically and/or psychologically, excluding food, water and oxygen.
-Drug education in the early years focuses on prescription and over-the-counter medicines; alternatives to medicines such as relaxation and using coping strategies; hazardous and poisonous substances such as cleaning and gardening products, and the warning signs and wording on these; legal drugs such as caffeine, energy drinks, and tobacco (passive smoking). - Syringes and drug use paraphernalia can sometimes be found in school playgrounds.
-For this reason, early childhood students need to be taught the standard precautions for needles and syringes. - Drug education is most effective when it is started in early childhood, is age appropriate, and conducted over a number of years in order to build students' knowledge, skills and experiences, and to bring about effective behaviour change. - Children become aware of drugs from an early age.
-They gain information and form attitudes about drugs and drug use issues from a range of influences including family, friends, peers, school, the community and the media. - In the early childhood years, parents and carers are the most important influence in a child's life and neglect or being exposed to drug use in these years can undermine healthy development and be a predictor of harmful drug use in later life.
+- A drug is defined as any substance which, when taken into the body, alters its function physically and/or psychologically, excluding food, water and oxygen.
+Drug education in the middle years focuses on safe use of analgesics, prescription and over-thecounter medicines and non-medicinal alternatives to these drugs such as relaxation and coping strategies; legal drugs such as caffeine, energy drinks, and tobacco (passive smoking) and alcohol; and illegal drugs such as cannabis. - Drug education is most effective when it is started in early childhood and continued into middle childhood, is age appropriate, and conducted over a number of years in order to build students' knowledge, skills and experiences, and to bring about effective behaviour change. - Children become aware of drugs from an early age.
+They gain information and form attitudes about drugs and drug use issues from a range of influences including family, friends, peers, school, the community and the media. - Effective school drug education in middle years focuses on skills development and providing students with the capacity to make healthy decisions for their own and others' wellbeing.
+It also nurtures a sense of belong and connectedness and fosters resilience.
+Traditional approaches to school drug education have often focues simply on providing information about drugs on the assumption that somehow this will guard against experimentation and use. - Problematic drug use derives from a complex range of factors associated with the individual's temperament, family, peers, school, community, and broader social and economic environment.
+The more risks a young person experiences the more likely that drug problems and related issues may occur.
+These risks interplay with the protective factors a person has available.
+An understanding of the risk and protective factors impacting on patterns of drug use by young people can assist schools to work effectively at both prevention and intervention levels. - Parents and carers are the most important influence in a child's life.
+Neglect or exposure to drug use in the middle years can undermine healthy development and be a predictor of harmful drug use in later life.
 Parent education (in the form of drug education as well as education on how to promote resilience skills) should be considered as part of a whole-school resilience and drug education program.

-- Among 12-17 year old students in Australia, 96% have used analgesics at some stage in their lives.
+- Among 12-17 year old students in Australia, 95% have used analgesics at some stage in their lives.
 At all ages, females were significantly more likely to have used analgesics in their lifetime.8 - There are three critical phases when the intervention effects of drug education are most likely to be optimised: